 Daniel Seagren (understudy in a handful of episodes dating to 1970)

-- Breakout Character: Is the star of the first official Sesame Street movie Follow That Bird, starred in a special where he travels to China, and is the star of other merchandise items such as storybooks, cassette tapes or records.
+- Break Out Character: Is the star of the first official Sesame Street movie Follow That Bird, starred in specials where he travels to China and Japan and is the star of other merchandise items such as storybooks, cassette tapes or records.
 Possibly the first breakout character before Elmo.

 - Cassandra Truth: The adults constantly disbelieved Snuffleupagus was real at first.
 See The Reveal under ''Mr. Snuffleupagus"

-- Characterization Marches On: He was initally a fully grown idiot with a hick-like Simpleton Voice to match rather than the innocent Man Child he eventually became.
+- Characterization Marches On: He was initially a fully grown idiot with a hick-like Simpleton Voice to match, rather than the innocent 6-year-old child he eventually became.